18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 Once you’ve completed your IDP, submit to your supervisor for review.

-If you need to edit your IDP, check out [our guide to updating IDPs](https://docs.google.com/presentation/d/1o-JMtcXWqnWwRNPB_m8TOc4aYYKRyjR8vdcrS6Wkpt4/edit?pli=1#slide=id.p7).
-You'll need to clone it, revise it, and place it in “resubmit status.”
+If you need to edit your IDP, you'll want to make sure to clone it, revise it, and place it in “resubmit status.”

 ### 3. Meet with your supervisor